siddhantmadhur/mercury-engine/README.md

 ## Contributing

-Pequod is open-source but not open-contribution.
+Mercury is open-source but not open-contribution.
 Features part of this engine are specifically for games **I** want to make and not to be generalized.
 In fact there are much better engines already out there that do most things better so I'd recommend using that if you cannot find a feature here.